Tar command options and syntax explained

 -O --to-stdout Extract files to standard output.

 Short options are not available for all tasks.
-If an equivalent short option is not available for a specific task, use the long option.
-While specifying the options, you can use a dash (-) before the options or not.
-For example, you can specify options as -cvf or as cvf.
+Use the long option if an equivalent short option is unavailable for a specific task.
+While specifying the options, you can use a dash (-) before the options.
+For example, you can specify options such as -cvf or cvf.
 Tar supports both styles.

 Tar command c, v, f, t, and x options

 The option c creates an archive or a tarball from specified files or directories.
-If a directory is specified, all its files and sub-directories will be included in the archived file.
+If you provide a directory, it includes all files from the specified directory and its sub-directories to the archive.

-The option v displays the progress of archiving process at the command prompt.
+The option v displays the progress of the archiving process at the command prompt.
 This option is optional.
-You can use it; if you want see what the tar command is doing.
-Or you can skip it; if you don't want to print the progress of archiving process at the command prompt.
+Use it only to see the live progress of the archiving process.

 The option f specifies the file where you want to store the output.
-If we don't specify this option, the tar command uses the standard output device (console or command prompt) to store the output data.
-In other words, if we don't specify the output file with this option, the tar command simply dumps all output data to the command prompt.
+If you do not provide this option, the tar command uses the standard output device (console or command prompt) to store the output data.
+If you do not specify the output file, it dumps all output data to the command prompt.
+The tar command is flexible about file names.
+It does not restrict you from using fancy file names.
+You can use any name with or without a file extension.
+Administrators generally use the .tar extension with the file name.
+It allows them to identify and manage archive files easily.

 The option t lists the contents of the archive or tarball.
-Since this option lists the content of a file archive, the archive file must be specified with the option f.
+To use this option, specify an archive file using the f option.

 The option x extracts the archive.
-Just like the option t, this option also needs an archive file specified with the option f.
+It also needs an archive file specified using the f option.

 The following image shows the correct sequence of using these options.